johnathanchiu/jpeg-compressor/README.md

 Use decompress.py to decompress photos.
 Save it as a PNG to view or view immediately.

+# Setup

+All file paths are currently under my own directories, you can change around the file paths to make experimenting with the compressor easier.
+For example changing the "root_path" variable to your own path you want to file to be saved to.
+These files are also configured under a special folder I put them in.
+Check main method to see how to fix.

 # Explanations

 All file data is saved within the bz2 file.
 I am working on developing a wrapper for the bz2 file so the image does